frederic-hallein/game_engine/README.md

 # 2D Game Engine

-A 2D game engine for developing 2D platformer games.
+A 2D game engine for a simple physics platformer game

 # How to run (Linux)